 Here is a chart to help explain how much you can expect to pay for your monthly Part B premium.

-If you or your spouse is employed and covered by a group health plan at work, you must sign up within eight months of leaving the job or the coverage ending to avoid higher premiums.
+If you or your spouse is employed and covered by a group health plan at work, you must sign up for Medicare Part B within eight months of leaving the job or the coverage ending to avoid higher premiums and penalties.

-During this eight month period you can apply for a Medigap plan.
+During this eight-month period, you can apply for Medicare Part B and enroll in a Medigap plan.
 You cannot be denied coverage, no matter what your health status is during this enrollment period.
 If you do not enroll in a Medigap plan during this enrollment period, there is no guarantee a plan will accept you and offer you a supplemental plan.